 How do you want your noodles?

-That’s not a very easy question to answering when dining at Caution Hot!, a popular noodle house on Maginhawa Street.
+That’s not a very easy question to answer when dining at Caution Hot!, a popular noodle house on Maginhawa Street.
 You got many options.
 With 4 kinds of toppings, 3 kinds of broth, 2 kinds of noodles, plus 4 levels of hotness or burn, there are actually 96 different ways of enjoying your Chinese noodles!
 I did the math; that’s 4 x 3 x 2 x 4.

 If you’re familiar with the choices, chances are you’ll know what to end up with.
 But if you’re a newbie in noodles, it’s eeny-meeny-miny-moe.
 But keep calm, the menu is straightforward DIY.
 There’s a description for each option so you can play the mix and match in your mind.
 Pick your toppings, then the broth, the noodles, and the level of burn.